-Acceptance of bribes
+Acceptance of

-Any person who as a member of a judicial or other authority, as a public official, officially-appointed expert, translator or interpreter, or as an arbitrator demands, secures the promise of or accepts an advantage which is not due to him for himself or for a third party in order that he carries out or fails to carry out an act in connection with his official activity which is contrary to his duty or dependent on his discretion.

-is liable to a custodial sentence not exceeding five years or to a monetary penalty.
+Any person who as a member of a judicial or other authority, as a public official, officially-appointed expert, translator or interpreter, or as an arbitrator demands, secures the promise of or accepts an undue advantage for that person or for a third party in order that he carries out or fails to carry out an act in connection with his official activity which is contrary to his duty or dependent on his discretion, is liable to a custodial sentence not exceeding five years or to a monetary penalty.

 Art.
-322quinquies
+322quinquies380